vasilakisfil/Introspected-REST/README.md

 Usually the message format that is used is described by the Media Type's suffix.

 ### 3.3.
 Protocol level
-In the protcol level, the requests are usually sent using the HTTP.
+In the protocol level, the requests are usually sent using the HTTP.
 After all, nowadays most of the development happens around the Web and HTTP is the only protocol that browsers officially support.

 Nonetheless, there are other similar stateless protocols as well.
 QUIC is a HTTP alternative protocol that is targeted for low latency and uses UDP underneath.
-CoAP is targeted in the IoT and also uses UDP underneath (full TCP/IP stack is quite heavy for constrainted devices).
+CoAP is targeted in the IoT and also uses UDP underneath (full TCP/IP stack is quite heavy for constraint devices).
 SIP is also a text-based protocol with the same semantics as HTTP and is used in VoIP.

 ### 3.4.
 Network level